-My friend and and I set up on a residential pier in Jersey City to shoot the sun rising over lower Manhattan in late December, 2020.
+My friend and and I set up on a residential pier in Jersey City to shoot the sun rising over lower Manhattan in December, 2020.
 As we waited for the sun to get above the buildings, it started reflecting off buildings in front of us in Manhattan and behind us in Jersey City.
-It was amazing as the reflections changed constantly, and it was a wild, short lived, but vivid experience.
+It was amazing to watch all around us as the reflections changed constantly.
+It was a wild, short lived, but very vivid experience.

-Then only a few minutes later, both suns came roaring out between these buildings - literally blowing me away.
+Then both suns came roaring out between these buildings - literally blowing us both away.

-Truth told, the Sun on the left is a very strong reflection off a highly reflective building sitting at a perfect angle on that one morning - and the one on the right is the actual Sun - we do have only One Sun.
-This lasted for maybe a minute - and then it was gone.
-Once the sun rose above the buildings it was blinding bright and we were done shooting - there anyway.
+Truth be told: The Sun on the left is a very strong reflection off a highly reflective building sitting at a perfect angle on that one morning - and the one on the right is the actual Sun -

 This phenomenon happens maybe twice a year since the sun comes up at a different spot on the horizon every day and only this one building is reflective enough to create the illusion of a second sun; and be at just the correct angle maybe twice every year.
 This was absolutely incredible - and I was 'lucky' enough to just happen to be there on that morning at that angle.

-But 30 seconds smooths out the water and lets the reflections appear - hence the name "Midtown Manhattan Reflections".
+But the 30 second exposures smooth out the water and lets the reflections appear -

 Displaying this unique 5' long image would be incredible anywhere.

 And I can provide each image in this panorama, too; at 30" x 20" or 32" x 18".

 And this panorama can be done at 30" x 8", too - though not as impressive.

 Full Moon over the 'Candy Cane' Empire State Building.